 Why is it important to support learners who may commit plagiarism?

-Delivering vocational training takes a considerable amount of resource, time, and effort, from both the learner and the employer.
-In the public sector, these demands are intensified with limited budgets and the strain on services such as the Police, Fire & Rescue Services and Emergency Services ever increasing.
+Delivering vocational training takes a considerable amount of resources, time, and effort, from both the learner and the employer.
+In the public sector, these demands are intensified with limited budgets, and the strain on services such as the Police, Fire & Rescue Services, and Emergency Services ever increasing.

-It’s critical that employers have a pipeline of skilled learners’ undergoing training to become the workforce of tomorrow.
-Meeting Government recruitment, training and apprenticeship targets further adds to the weight of needing to have as many trained professionals working to support the public, as possible.
+It’s critical that employers have a pipeline of skilled learners undergoing training to become the workforce of tomorrow.
+Meeting Government recruitment, training, and apprenticeship targets further add to the weight of needing to have as many trained professionals working to support the public, as possible.
 Recruitment is already a huge challenge, as seen in the recent Police Uplift Programme, as Police Services battle to meet the Governments’ “20,000” target, whilst continuing to support ongoing learning and development of the existing workforce.

 What can employers do to support those at-risk of committing plagiarism?